 The following resources are available to support small businesses, nonprofits, freelancers, and independent contractors.
 For the latest news, please review the Governor's press releases.
 The Colorado Department of Public Health and the Environment developed the Colorado COVID-19 website that houses all of their communications and the latest information regarding Colorado's response.

-Recent changes to PPP
+Changes to PPP

 To further promote equitable relief for the smallest of small businesses, the SBA announced that it will: